How Retained Primitive Reflexes are Preventing Kids from Speech and Language Development This article provides…

 How to improve W-sitting

-If W-sitting is your child’s preferred position, you should probably start integrating other postures while playing.
-Although these exercises are good, remember, W-sitting is a sign of a retained primitive reflex, which is neurological.
+If W-sitting is your child’s preferred position, you many need to start integrating other postures while playing.
+Remember, W-sitting can be a sign of a retained primitive reflex, which is neurological.
 This reflex impacts actions, which makes changing a muscle habit difficult.
-The activities listed below will strengthen your child’s core muscle, but will not “remove” the retained primitive reflex.
-To help your child with exercises that integrate the STNR reflex, register for our video membership for specific movement activities to help your child.
-The earlier we integrate exercises or change certain muscle memory the easier it is for your child to learn in the classroom.
+The activities listed below can help strengthen your child’s core muscle, but will not “remove” the retained primitive reflex.
+The earlier you can change certain muscle memory in the child’s life, the easier it is for your child to learn in the classroom.

 Other positions that should be encouraged are straight legs, side-sitting, stomach laying, criss-cross and kneeling.
 If you see your child W-sitting, ask them to sit “legs in front” or “criss-cross” as a gentle reminder to change positions.
 Both legs in front and sitting criss-cross are great positions for when your child is playing on the floor.
 Make sure your little one understands the different positions you are referring to when you ask them to switch positions.
 Show by example and play in those positions when you are on the floor with your child.
 Choosing to be consistent can help your child sit in new positions and can be the catalyst they need to help with strong core muscles and balance.